deepset-ai/haystack/proposals/text/3558-embedding_retriever.md

 - This change would require only a minor change in documentation.
 - The concept of embedding retriever remains, just the mechanics are slightly changed
 - All docs and tutorials need to be updated
-- Haystack users are informed about a possibility to create and use their own encoders for embedding retriever.
+- Haystack users are informed about a possibility to create and use their own embedders for embedding retriever.
 - # Unresolved questions

   Optional, but suggested for first drafts.
 What parts of the design are still